ibrahimreyad/TransClusModel/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact

-For any questions or further information, please contact [Your Email] or open an issue on GitHub.
+For any questions or further information, please contact [ibrahim.elsayed@fci.bu.edu.eg] or open an issue on GitHub.